Ayer, Massachusetts: Ski jump

 In 1935, the largest Nordic ski jump in North America was constructed at Pingry Hill near the Willows.
 A 700-foot-high wooden trestle build, the ski jump operated for a single winter season amid the hardships of Great Depression-era Ayer.
 Part of the structure was blown down by the wind in the summer of 1936 and it was never rebuilt.
 Some of the lumber was salvaged by local residents over the next few years.
 As of 2013, no trace of the massive structure remains.

 Modern day

-Within its relatively small area Ayer boasts numerous industries, including plants belonging to Cains (no longer in business since August 2017), Vitasoy and Pepsi, a historical downtown unique to the region, and modern commuter rail service to Boston.
+Within its relatively small area Ayer boasts numerous industries, including plants belonging to Vitasoy and Pepsi, a historical downtown unique to the region, and modern commuter rail service to Boston.

 The Hollywood film Conviction depicted the legal drama surrounding the investigation, conviction and eventual exoneration of Kenneth "Kenny" Waters, for the 1980 murder of Katharina Brow.
 Waters' sister Betty Anne worked with the Innocence Project, a nonprofit organization devoted to overturning the wrongful convictions using DNA test results as evidence.
 In 2009 the town and its insurers eventually paid a $3.4 million settlement in response to a civil rights lawsuit by the estate of Kenneth Waters.